How to Visit Best Tulip Fields in The Netherlands (Lisse) + 2025 Keukenhof Info

 The tulip season in the Netherlands usually lasts from late March to mid-May.

-You wouldn’t be surprised how many times I had people ask me where they can visit the tulip fields near Amsterdam in December or in June… But no, that is really not possible.
+You would be amazed at how often people ask me where they can visit the tulip fields near Amsterdam in December or in the summer… No, this is really not possible.
 If you want to see the tulip fields in full bloom, you will have to visit the Netherlands in the early spring!

 Of course, you can find tulips for sale in the shops and at the markets in other seasons as well, but those flowers are grown inside greenhouses.